apache/fluo/docs/applications.md

 # Fluo Applications

-Once you have Fluo installed and running on your cluster, you can now run Fluo applications which consist of clients and observers.
+Once you have Fluo installed and running on your cluster, you can run Fluo applications consisting of clients and observers.
 A client is a user started process that uses the Fluo API.
-An Observer is user provided code that is run by a Fluo worker process in response to notifications.
+An Observer is user provided code that is run by Fluo worker processes in response to notifications.
 Notifications are set by Fluo transactions executing in a client or observer.
 Clients and observers rely on a running Fluo oracle service.
 This documentations will show you how to :

  * Create a Fluo client
  * Create a Fluo observer
  * Initialize a Fluo Application
  * Start and stop Fluo Oracle and Worker processes

-## Application Properties

- * **Initialization** : During initialization of an application, the following is done.
-   * **Copy jars to DFS** :  TODO document props that influence this and why the jars are copied to DFS.
-   * **Create Accumulo table** : TODO document configuring jars, props that influence this, that Fluo has server side code.
-   * **Create Zookeeper node** :  TODO document that app props are stored here along with runtime info.
- * Start service processes :
-   * **Oracle**: document what it does and that it must run for clients to work
-   * **Worker** : document what it does..
-Document that it uses jars from DFS and config from zookeeper for things like #worker threads
- * **External client**  ..
-TODO uses ORacle service process

 ## Fluo Maven Dependencies